MeganTran6023/VanDerVaartLab.MT/README.md

 | in red box in attached image, shows if the base complimentary to uracil bonds with base above/below uracil | distance in angstrom of respective base from base complimentary to uracil |

 **Questions:**
-* What is block 1 and block 2?
+* What is block 1 and block 2? (more than just strand A and B)
 * What is the mechanism behind uracil flipping?
+* Can RMSD have more than one relaxation time?